Panama Papers and Europe: Switzerland

 On April 6, the federal police searched UEFA headquarters in Nyon as part of a "criminal mismanagement" probe into a Champions League television rights deal signed by FIFA's new president Gianni Infantino.
 The same day, Geneva's attorney general opened several procedures in reaction to a report about misconduct by Swiss lawyers and trustees.

 On April 8, a few hours after the publication of a new series of articles focusing on art hidden behind offshore companies, a prosecutor sequestered a Modigliani worth some $25 million at Geneva Freeport.
 Litigation in New York alleged the painting had been stolen by Nazis during World War II; the defendants said they did not own it, but the leaked documents show that they control International Art Center, a shell company registered in Panama which does own it.

 Yves Bouvier and Russian billionaire Dmitry Rybolovlev, in litigation over art pricing, both have Mossack Fonseca companies.

 The leaked papers also shed light on the ownership of shell companies in protracted litigation in Lausanne over ownership of artwork from the Gstaad chalet of the late Greek shipping tycoon Basil Goulandris.

-On April 11, another investigation into the abuse of the name of charities like Red Cross or WWF was launched.
+On April 11, another investigation into the abuse of the name of charities like the Red Cross or WWF was launched.

 Swiss-based Diacore is a Mossack Fonseca client, and has approximately thirty companies through them.
 Diacore is run by Daniel Steinmetz, but until recently his brother Beny Steinmetz had a power of attorney for the company.
 Diacore is part of the Steinmetz Group.

-Accordingbto ICIJ, 1,339 Swiss lawyers, financial advisors and other middlemen had set up more than 38,000 offshore entities over the last 40 years.
+According to ICIJ, 1,339 Swiss lawyers, financial advisors and other middlemen had set up more than 38,000 offshore entities over the last 40 years.
 These entities listed 4,595 Swiss-linked officers or administrators.